 Copenhagen is home to some of the most unique Christmas markets in all of Europe.
 Along with the traditional central market, there are many smaller Christmas markets that focus on a particular theme or audience.

-This guide to hotels near Copenhagen Christmas market will help you find a hotel close to your Christmas market of choice.
+This guide to hotels near Copenhagen Christmas market will help you find a highly rated, affordable or unique hotel.

 Hotels Near Copenhagen Christmas Market